vzrlim/NADA/README.md

 2. **Upload**: In the **Record Audio** tab, select your file (`.wav` or `.mp3`).
 3. **Analyze**: AI processing runs automatically—watch the progress indicator.
 4. **Dashboard**: View real-time water quality status, frog call rate, and species summary.
+5. **Ask AI**: Switch to the Ask AI tab.
+Type simple questions about your field (e.g., "Why is my water bad?").
+NADA connects to the Google Gemini API to deliver concise, actionable advice with follow-up prompts.
-5. **Alerts**: Configure thresholds and notification channels in **Alerts**.
+6. **Alerts**: Configure thresholds and notification channels in **Alerts**.
 Receive banners, push notifications, or optional email/SMS.
-6. **Analytics**: Explore historical trends, species diversity, and environmental correlations.
+7. **Analytics**: Explore historical trends, species diversity, and environmental correlations.

 ---